 |Thank you for your inquiry about the guide services offered by Chamley Outfitting.
 We endeaver to provide a successful hunt, comfortable accommodations and an enjoyable time for all that visit our area.

 The location of our hunting camp is a big part of our success.
 Another reason for the high success rate is due to the number of hunters taken in.
 We do not deal in volume.
 It is important to us to provide quality hunts and personal service.
 We also know how many hunters our area can handle and do not over-hunt.
 We have limited booking space so it is necessary for you to contact us immediately.

-The 28 mile horseback ride into camp is done in one day....!
-We urge ALL clients to prepare for a physically hard hunt, since we will be riding over 11,000' ridges & rough terrain.
+The 12 mile horseback ride into camp is done in one day....!
+We urge ALL clients to prepare for a physically hard hunt.

 I live in Dubois and spend the spring and summer seasons, along with our guides, in the hunting area where I also provide fishing guide services as well as sightseeing trips.
 This exposure to the country allows me and our guides to know where the game is, which direction they travel, and where they are likely to be in the fall because of their natural migration habits.

 Our elk hunting trips are set for 7 days.
 The hunting camp is located in the famous Fitspatrick Wilderness, southeast of Dubois.
 It is a very remote area, and we seldom see hunters, due to the location, and rough terrain.